camusicjunkie/PowerLFM/docs/Get-LFMTagInfo.md

 ## PARAMETERS

 ### -Language
 Language to return the wiki in, expressed as an ISO 639 alpha-2 code.
-Ex. 'en' for spanish.
+Ex. 'es' for spanish.

 ```yaml
 Type: String